Guidelines for Panel Chairs and Vice Chairs

 A very brief agenda for the review meeting is as follows:

-• Introductions of Chair, Vice-Chair, Panelists, Panel Support Scientist and Leveler.
+• Introductions of Chair, Vice-Chair, Panelists, and Panel Support Scientist.
 Overview of how the meeting will run.

 • Panelists discuss and grade individual proposals in turn; grades are locked after each discussion.